darkfeline/vocaran_tools/README.rst

     parse.py number list out

-list is formatted similarly to the input to dl.py, but the id field can additionally be a rank number (1-150ish, depending on the week), history rank number (h1-h5), pick-up (pkp) or ED (ed).  parse.py appends the lines to out, translating rank numbers and such into NND ids.
+list is a song list file with ranks, formatted similarly to the input to dl.py, but the id field can additionally be a rank number (1-150ish, depending on the week), history rank number (h1-h5), pick-up (pkp) or ED (ed).  parse.py translates the rank numbers to NND ids and appends the translated lines to out, a growing song list file.

 number can either be the week number, or the name of a file containing the HTML source downloaded from the respective Vocaloidism page.